 If you’re a person who relies on hearing aids, you’ve probably wondered, ‘how long do hearing aids last?’

 On average, hearing aids last between three to five years.
 However, a wide range of factors can influence this lifespan, from the technology inside the device to how frequently you produce sweat and earwax.
+(Professional ear cleaning will help reduce wax buildup in both your ears and your hearing aids.)
+Accounting for these wide ranging factors, other industry stats cite a mean of around 5-7 years.
+(Source.)

 This guide explains the factors that influence hearing aid longevity, including how to care for your devices and when it might be time to upgrade.
 You can also learn how to make the most of your hearing aid investment with the seasoned audiologists at Better Hearing Clinic.